A Fast, Growable Array With Stable Pointers in C

 Comparison

-• Fixed Size Array - an array you don’t grow, either by calculating exactly how many items you’ll need ahead of time, or by calculating an upper limit.
+• Fixed Size Array - An array that doesn’t grow.
+Either calculate how many items you’ll need ahead of time, or calculate an upper limit.

 • Dynamic Array - standard array that grows by some multiple of its size (usually 1.5), and moves its items.